-He also posts some personal videos about his work and his career which can be valuable to watch if you’re just getting started.
+He also posts some personal videos about his work and career, which can be valuable to watch if you’re just getting started.

 Among dozens of UI/UX channels on YouTube, very few compare to UX Mastery.

-Unfortunately this channel does not update very often anymore so you may not feel that subscribing is worth the effort.
+Unfortunately, this channel does not often update anymore, so you may not feel that subscribing is worth the effort.

 But I absolutely recommend browsing their videos page and bookmarking that link for future reference.
-There’s bundles of tutorials and guided videos from UX pros who share pragmatic advice you can apply to your design career.
+There are bundles of tutorials and guided videos from UX pros who share pragmatic advice you can apply to your design career.